sjtrny/freelens/dataset/DATASET.md

 ## Field Photograph Benchmark

-`evaluation.json` records the expected 5x5 messages as six-digit hexadecimal strings.
-The initial values were bootstrapped from CRC-valid FreeLens detections, so they are provisional benchmark data rather than independent proof of correctness.
-Entries with `messages: null` need independent labelling and are excluded from message accuracy.
+`evaluation.json` records the expected 5x5 tags.
+Each tag has a six-digit hexadecimal `message`, a `conditions` list, and an optional four-corner `location`.
+Locations use integer `[x, y]` pairs in original-image pixels, clockwise from `top_left`.
+The initial messages were bootstrapped from CRC-valid FreeLens detections, so they are provisional benchmark data rather than independent proof of correctness. `tags: null` means the image needs independent labelling and is excluded from message accuracy; `tags: []` means it has been reviewed and contains no tags.

-An optional `conditions` list records observable image properties such as `blur`.
+An optional case-level `conditions` list records image-wide properties such as `blur`.
 Conditioned positive images are also reported as a separate challenging subset.

 Run the benchmark with: